MartsTech/google-clone/README.md

 </h1>

 <h4 align="center">
-   Google Clone created with Next.JS and Google API</a>.
+   Google Clone created with Next.JS using TailwindCSS and Google API</a>.
 </h4>

 <p align="center">